2017–18 Georgia Southern Eagles women's basketball team

-The 2017–18 Georgia Southern Eagles women's basketball team represents Georgia Southern University in the 2017–18 NCAA Division I women's basketball season.
-The Eagles, led by third year head coach Kip Drown, play their home games at Hanner Fieldhouse and were members of the Sun Belt Conference.
+The 2017–18 Georgia Southern Eagles women's basketball team represented Georgia Southern University in the 2017–18 NCAA Division I women's basketball season.
+The Eagles, led by third year head coach Kip Drown, played their home games at Hanner Fieldhouse and were members of the Sun Belt Conference.
 They finished the season 5–25, 2–16 in Sun Belt play to finish in eleventh place.
 They lost in the first round of the Sun Belt women's tournament to Louisiana.

 Previous season

 They finished the season 13–17, 9–9 in Sun Belt play to finish in sixth place.
 They lost in the first round of the Sun Belt women's tournament to Arkansas State.